oldnomad/udotool/src/udotool.md

 If you have the device that you want to emulate, you can use **evtest**(1) to determine which keys it uses.

+# ENVIRONMENT

+**UDOTOOL_SYSNAME**
+:   This environment variable is set for commands called from a **udotool** script and contains virtual device directory name under **/sys/devices/virtual/input/**.
+It becomes available when emulation device is initialized.

+**UDOTOOL_SETTLE_TIME**
+:   If set, this environment variable overrides default device settle time (in seconds).
+This value can be overridden by a command-line option.

+**UDOTOOL_DEVICE_PATH**
+:   If set, this environment variable overrides default UINPUT device path.
+ This value can be overridden by a command-line option.

+**UDOTOOL_DEVICE_NAME**
+:   If set, this environment variable overrides default emulated device name.
+ This value can be overridden by a command-line option.

+**UDOTOOL_DEVICE_ID**
+:   If set, this environment variable overrides default emulated device ID.
+ This value can be overridden by a command-line option.

 # SEE ALSO